 Data Collection Worksheet

 LEA Team Discussion Points

 LEA Team Discussion Points have been developed to begin and sustain discussion among members of the team.
 These points should be reflected in the Data Collection Summary.

 What evidence exists that:

-The LEA reviews the data for patterns and causes of suspensions and expulsions?
-The LEA has considered these data?
+the LEA reviews the data for patterns and causes of suspensions and expulsions? the LEA has considered these data?

-These data are comparable to trends in the general student population?

-The LEA uses follow-up studies and LEA data to drive program changes?
+these data are comparable to trends in the general student population? the LEA uses follow-up studies and LEA data to drive program changes?

-The LEA provides Functional Behavioral Assessment, manifestation determination, and FAPE to students whose removal constitutes a change of placement?
+the LEA dises follow-up studies and LEA data to drive program changes: the LEA provides Functional Behavioral Assessment, manifestation determination, and FAPE to students whose removal constitutes a change of placement?

-The LEA reviews data if there are concerns specific to students identified with intellectual disability?
+• the LEA reviews data if there are concerns specific to students identified with intellectual disability?

 Are there any instances of students with disabilities being sent home for disciplinary purposes are considered official suspension?

 LEA Data Collection Summary

 8 To Be Completed by Chairperson:

 Conclusion

 Yes, In Compliance with procedural requirements

 No, Not in Compliance with procedural requirements

 NA

 8A To Be Completed by Chairperson:

 Conclusion

 Special education suspension rates are consistent with, or less than, general education suspension rates.

 Yes

 No (Requires an improvement plan)

 NA